smileidentity/recipes/DOCS.md

-If you encounter an error similar to:
-Error: While trying to resolve module `react-native-rn-wrap` from file `/path/to/example/src/App.tsx`, Ensure imports reference the local package, not a relative path or a different alias:
-Error: While trying to resolve module `react-native-rn-wrap` from file `/path/to/example/src/App.tsx`, Ensure imports reference the local package, not a relative path or a different alias:
-  - `import { DocumentVerificationView } from 'react-native-rn-wrap';`
 # Creating Your Own React Native Wrapper for SmileID SDKs

 This doc provides a guide on how to create your own React Native wrapper for the SmileID SDKs.
 This is useful if you want to integrate the SmileID functionality into your React Native application.